Boards, Commissions, Committees and Task Forces

 Public Art Commission - A nine-member commission whose mission is to bring art to public places in Park Ridge.
 Meets periodically to review artists and artworks and make recommendations to the City Council on pieces to be purchased or loaned for public display in Uptown Park Ridge, on library grounds, and in other areas of the City.
 The commission will also highlight the City's rich art history and work with corporate and private sponsors to build a public art collection.

 Sister Cities Commission - A group of citizens seeking a formal affiliation with a "sister city" in another country to foster international understanding and tolerance.
 Within the program, cities and their citizens exchange people, ideas and culture with a variety of educational, institutional, municipal, professional, technical and youth projects.
-Meets second Thursday of the month.
+Meets the second Thursday of the month.

 Youth Commission - Consists of nine members, including four high school students, four adults and one liaison member from the City Council.
 Its responsibilities are to provide a forum for public discussion of topics related to activities of youth; to act as an ombudsman for youth; to facilitate coordination for various community youth groups; and to submit recommendations on these matters to the City Council.
-Meets second Thursday of the month.
+Meets the second Thursday of the month.

 Zoning Board of Appeals